Struggling with how to draw in

 Try This: Experiment with different clump shapes on a blank page.
 What kind of personality do S-curves convey versus sharp zig-zags?
 How does a style with many small clumps differ from one with a few large ones?
 This experimentation is how you discover new, unique hairstyles for your characters.

-What Are the Best Tools and Software for Drawing Manga?
+What Are the Best Tools and Software for Drawing Manga ?

 Digital Drawing Tools

 Digital drawing offers incredible flexibility with features like layers, undo, and specialized tools.
-It’s the standard for most professional manga artists today.
+It’s the standard for most professional

-- Clip Studio Paint (CSP): This software is built from the ground up for comic and manga creation.
+manga creation.
 It includes essential features like paneling tools, a huge library of screen tones, 3D model posing for reference, and excellent vector layers.
-Vector layers are perfect for the inking stage because they allow you to resize and edit your line art without losing quality.
+Vector layers are perfect for the inking stage because they allow you to resize and edit your line art without losing quality. - Procreate: A popular choice for iPad users, Procreate is known for its intuitive interface and excellent brush engine.
+While it lacks some of the specialized

-- Krita: An incredibly powerful and completely free, open-source option.
+manga features of CSP (like panel tools), its “Streamline” function is fantastic for creating smooth line art. - Krita: An incredibly powerful and completely free, open-source option.
 It’s a fantastic starting point for those on a budget and includes a great brush engine and animation tools.

 | Feature | Clip Studio Paint | Procreate | Krita |